 In our current circumstances, the immediate and long term impact of the COVID-19 outbreak must remain our primary focus.
 In particular:

-- the economic impact that COVID-19 will have on the working people of Britain.
+- the economic impact that COVID-19 will have on the working people of Britain, and

-Without detracting from the primacy of COVID-19 the content of the leaked report (The work of the Labour Party’s Governance and Legal Unit in relation to antisemitism, 2014 – 2019) is so serious for the Labour Party now and into the future that it also requires our attention.
+Without detracting from the primacy of COVID-19, the content of the leaked report is so serious for the Labour Party now and into the future that it also requires our attention.

-As EC officers our response to the report is to endorse and support the demands of the 28 members of the Socialist Campaign Group of Labour MPs who issued this statement:
+As Executive Committee officers, our response to the report is to endorse and support the demands of the 28 members of the Socialist Campaign Group of Labour MPs who issued this statement: